Why is the Government banning red diesel and what will this mean for businesses who rely on it?

 What is red diesel?

-Red diesel, also commonly called gas oil or cherry red, is regular diesel that’s exclusively used in off-road machinery and engines and is primarily used in the agricultural, marine and construction sectors.
+Red diesel, also commonly called gas oil or cherry red, is regular diesel that was exclusively used in off-road machinery and engines, primarily by agricultural, marine and construction sectors before the 1st of April 2022.

 Red diesel is different from white or “road” diesel in two ways: its colour, and the rate at which it’s taxed.
 Chemically, the two fuels are identical, and release identical levels of greenhouse gasses when burned.